suissard/websocketserver-base/README.md

 - users : can add users but not delete them or update data
 - visibility : if it true, everyone can see id, number of users

-Each Class who herite from ManageableObject can customise access to spécifique property or actions
+Each Class who herite from ManageableObject can customise access to spécifique property or permissions

 ## EVENTS